u-siri-ous/various-acsai/Relational model, part 1.md

 Links between different relations are expressed by common values in replicated attributes

 * **Foreign key** $\rightarrow$ links information between different tables through common values and forces them to appear as primary key values in referenced relation

+An update or delete operation on a relation can cause inconsistencies, so, in that case:

+* Do not allow the operation
+* Cascade elimination
+* Insert NULL Values